Inklingo

 verbB2general

-Use 'expresar' when 'to represent' means to convey or show a concept, idea, or feeling.
+Use 'expresar' when a symbol, word, or gesture conveys or communicates a specific concept, idea, or meaning.

 A colorful illustration of a perfectly balanced golden scale resting on a simple pedestal, symbolizing the representation of justice.